Cross-Border Remote Work FAQs Norway

 E. Are there special requirements governing remote work in your country which would cover the remote foreign worker?

-Provided that Norwegian law applies, the regulation on working remote ( FOR-2002-07-05-715) sets out certain requirements for working remote, when the work is not brief or temporary.
-Among others, the regulation set out requirements for a separate agreement in addition to the employment agreement.
+Provided that Norwegian law applies, the Regulations on working remote (FOR-2002-07-05-715) sets out certain requirements for working remote, when the work is not brief or temporary.
+Among other things, the regulation sets out requirements for a separate agreement in addition to the employment agreement.

 Income tax